vega/vega-lite/site/docs/encoding.md

 [field definitions](#field-def) for the `href` channel can include the `condition` property to specify conditional logic.

 {% include table.html props="condition" source="FieldDefWithCondition" %}

+The example below show how the href channel can be used to provide links to external resources with more details.

+<span class="vl-example" data-name="point_href"></span>

 {:#href-value-def}
 ### Hyperlink Value Definition